giolaq/android-wsa-demo/README.md

 ## Prerequisites

-To run at best the app in this project you will need:
+To run this project, you will need the following:
 - Windows 11
 - Windows Subsystem for Android™️ (WSA) installed